Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Introduction

 In this work, we aim to bridge this crucial gap for the first time by establishing Birkhoff's theorem for a wide class of beyond-GR theories in $4$-dimensions (4D).
 The Lagrangians of these theories involve both Ricci scalar and Ricci tensor invariants, which will be discussed in more detail in the subsequent sections.
 Unlike in GR, such modified theories lead to multiple branches of solutions, which may be either analytic or non-analytic functions of higher curvature coupling constants.
-However, the remarkable observational agreement with GR strongly suggests that only the \textit{Einstein branch} is astrophysically relevant.
-The solutions in this branch are smoothly connected to GR in the limit of vanishing coupling constants.
-In other words, all geometrical quantities (such as metric components and curvatures) can be written as a linear combination of analytical terms in couplings.
+However, among them, the so-called \textit{Einstein branch} has an analytical structure for all values of the higher curvature coupling constants and, especially in the limit of vanishing coupling constants, this branch is smoothly connected to GR.
+In other words, all geometrical quantities (such as metric components and curvatures) in this branch can be written as a linear combination of analytical terms in couplings\footnote{Sometimes various physical quantities are expressed in terms of transformed variables using field redefinitions.
+For example, in theories like $f(R)$-gravity, one can work either in the Jordan frame or in the Einstein frame (not to be confused with the Einstein branch), after doing a conformal transformation of the metric $g_{\mu \nu} \to \tilde{g}_{\mu \nu}$.
+In such scenarios, the notion of the Einstein branch boils down to an equivalent notion that physical quantities must be analytic in all non-GR variables, if they themselves are analytic in coupling constants.
+However, as a cautionary note, the ``equivalence'' between the Einstein and Jordan frames is a much-debated topic in literature~\cite{Capozziello:2010sc,Kamenshchik:2016gcy}.
+Especially in the context of Birkhoff's theorem, which we shall study in the Jordan frame, its equivalent formalism in the Einstein frame is not obvious and lies outside the domain of the present work.}.
 Furthermore, stationary BHs in the Einstein branch are promising thermodynamic candidates beyond GR, as they have been shown to satisfy the zeroth law~\cite{Ghosh:2020dkk, Bhattacharyya:2022nqa}.
+These remarkable properties are evident for the astrophysical relevance of the this branch.

+These novel features motivate us to explore the extension of Birkhoff's theorem within the Einstein branch of a class of modified theories including quadratic gravity (QG) discussed in the subsequent sections.
+In these theories, due to the presence of helicity-$0$ modes, the Birkhoff's theorem fails to hold in general (see for e.g. Ref.~\cite{Xavier:2020ulw}).
+Hence, it is important to investigate for unique solutions of these theories, even with restricted assumptions.
+In this spirit, we shall show that Schwarzschild solution remains the unique vacuum solution outside spherically symmetric objects in the Einstein branch of these theories.
+Similar to the case of GR, the staticity and asymptotic flatness of the exterior spacetime follow from the spherical symmetry.